chadsr/NordVPN-NetworkManager/README.md

 - **Always up-to-date:**
   The tool can be configured to always check if it is using the latest NordVPN OpenVPN configuration files.
 - **Server Benchmarking:**
-  Servers are benchmarked according to their latency and server load, to determine the "best" options available.
+  Servers are benchmarked according to their latency and server load, to determine the optimal options available.
 - **Auto-Connect:**
   A server of your choice can be set to automatically activate whenever you connect to the Internet.
 - **DNS Tunnelling:**